eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_actions.rst

 Send a request
 ^^^^^^^^^^^^^^

-An action client needs to send a goal request to the server and wait for the response.
+An action client can send a goal request to the server and spin the executor to get the response.

 Using ``Fibonacci.action`` type definition as an example: